CSC207-2022F-UofT/mcpm/README.md

 # If you want to start everything (including nginx):
 sudo docker-compose up -d

-# Or if you only want to start sync and rsyncd, do:
+# Or if you want to start sync and rsyncd but want to use your own HTTP server, do:
 sudo docker-compose up mcprs-sync mcprs-rsyncd -d
 ```